sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

  ```

 #### Prepare device for payment
 After a device is selected it needs to be prepared to accept payments.
 We will run all required preparations and security checks for you.
 All you have to do is outlined below.
-Also, before triggering a new payment you should always get the prepared device from the successful callback "onDone".
+Before triggering a new payment you should always get the prepared device from the successful callback "onDone".
  ```java
  private void prepareDevice(PairedDevice pairedDevice) {
      mPaylevenApi.prepareDevice(pairedDevice, new DevicePreparationListener() {